xitrum-framework/scalive/README.rst

 Run the shell script ``scalive`` (*nix) or ``scalive.bat`` (Windows).

-To see a list of running JVM processes and their process ids:
+To see a list of running JVM processes and their process IDs:

 ::